 AI Chatbots vs. AI Virtual Assistants.
 What’s the Difference?

 In today’s fast-paced, digital, and dynamic enterprise environments, the need for speed is vital.
 Businesses want increased productivity with less resources, more cost savings, and improved accuracy, while offering the ultimate customer experience to end-users.
 Employees and customers expect from IT Service Desks self-serving automation, and always-on service accessible anytime and anywhere, from any channel and device of their choice capable of instantly engaging and resolving their daily issues.
-As enterprises of any size and any industry vertical are becoming more and more customer-focused, many wonder how to distinguish between an AI Chatbot (or IT helpdesk chatbot) and AI Virtual Assistant.
+As enterprises of any size and any industry vertical are becoming more and more customer-focused, many wonder how to distinguish between Conversational AI and Chatbots.

 AI Chatbots and AI Virtual Assistants